tom6931/PSSS/README.md

 elastic-blast status --results s3://elasticblast-USERNAME/results/REPLACEME
 ```

-When elastic-blast reports that all batches have finished, you can retrieve resutls with the command below.
+When elastic-blast reports that all batches have finished, you can retrieve results with the command below.

 ```
 export YOUR_RESULTS_BUCKET=s3://elasticblast-USERNAME/results/REPLACEME/
 aws s3 cp ${YOUR_RESULTS_BUCKET}/ . --exclude "*" --include "*.out.gz" --recursive
 ```
-hese results are a tabular report with the fields (FIXME)
+These results are a tabular report with the fields (FIXME)

 You can filter these results for alignments longer than 100 bases with: